lpsinger/userguide/tutorial/aladin.rst

 The sequence of the Aladin Desktop commands to create a credible region at a defined confidence level is described below.
-From the menu bar, select :menuselection:`Coverage --> Generate a MOC based on --> The current probability skymap`
+From the menu bar, select :menuselection:`Coverage --> Generate a MOC based on --> The current probability skymap`.

 .. figure:: /_static/aladin_fig1.png
    :alt: Create a MOC from a GW sky localization

 The :guilabel:`MOC generation` window has two options: the probability sky map and the threshold.
-Make sure that the GW sky map that we loaded in the previous step is selected in the probably sky maps dropdown menu.
-The drop-down menu contains the GW sky localization previously loaded and showed in the Aladin Stack.
-Then enter a probability threshold between 0 and 1.
+Make sure that the GW sky map that we loaded in the previous step is selected in the :guilabel:`Proba skymap` dropdown menu.
+Then enter a number between 0 and 1 for the credible level in the :guilabel:`Probability threshold` box.
 Finally, press the :guilabel:`CREATE` button.
 The MOC for the credible region is created and loaded in the Aladin Stack.
 If you repeat this process multiple times for different credible levels, then you can select each MOC independently from the Aladin stack.

 :guilabel:`Properties` Window
 -----------------------------